Lehigh Valley Homeless Veterans Fund (HVF)

 - Ability to disburse funds within a two-year timeframe from date of receipt of funding

-February 26, 2021 Proposal due date for grant applications
+May 15, 2022 Proposal due date for grant applications (Application for 2022 now closed)

 How to Apply: